TechNote - Window Focus

 - Hotkey path: key.Action() is invoked from WndProc (which does have rights via WM_HOTKEY), but the async method suspends at the first await and continues on a ThreadPool thread — rights are lost.

-The current Elevate() method uses a TopMost toggle trick and calls Select()/Focus(), but these don't actually transfer focus from another process.
-SetForegroundWindow is commented out because it fails silently without rights.
+We originally attempted to solve this with an "creative" Elevate() method that used the common TopMost toggle trick, and calling Select()/Focus(), but these don't actually transfer focus from another process.
+SetForegroundWindow was commented out because it (didn't work but actually) fails silently without rights.

 The well-established technique is to temporarily attach the input queue of our dialog thread to the foreground thread (OneNote), which grants our thread the ability to call SetForegroundWindow successfully: